alepek/fejk-ql/README.md

 For testing you might not want to depend on other services than the application you are testing. fejk-ql can be run in the same process as your web app, or side by side, to make application testing without dependencies to other services simple.

-## How is this different from built in graph-ql-tools mocking?
+## How fejk-ql is different from built in graph-ql-tools mocking

 This library offers client-driven statefulness and a mock format, and saves you the time to configure graphql-tools yourself.
 If you're fine with configuring graphql-tools and don't have a need for faking statefulness, this library might not be for you.